 Washington is a tort state when it comes to auto accidents.
 Claims are filed against an at-fault driver’s auto insurance.
 Insurance companies will do everything in their power to minimize the value of your claim.
 That includes blaming you as the victim.
 In fact, that’s their best course of action to avoid a hefty payout.

 If you have been in an accident, you likely want to focus on healing from your injuries.
 But you may be wondering, “how soon after an accident can you file a claim?”
 You need a Vancouver car accident attorney who understands the process of insurance claims and litigation.
-The Etengoff Pak Law Group have successfully helped our clients recover fair settlements and favorable jury verdicts.
+The Etengoff Pak Law Group – Vancouver Personal Injury Attorney, has successfully helped our clients recover fair settlements and favorable jury verdicts.
 Contact us today to learn more about how we can help you.